-Improving the Physical Access Facilities already in place

-- 1. Accessibility Ramps and portable ramps - 2.
-Disabled car parking spaces available close to entrance. - 3.
-Dropped kerbs either side of main vehicle entrance. - 4.
-Main entrance has wide doors for wheelchair - 5.
-Hearing loop installed in main entrance. - 6.
-2 Disabled toilets with handrails installed - 7.
-Ramps on EYFS, KS1 and KS2 entrance - 8.
-Rails and handles on all steps/main entrance - Floor and low height furniture to meet the mobility needs of SEND pupils and 2 year olds - 10.
-Low height ICT touchscreens for access and participation in the curriculum - 11.
-Low height sinks for access and participation in the curriculum - 12.
-Installation of double door handles for safeguarding reasons in EYFS and KS1 - 13.
-Installation and refurbishment of library and ICT suite - 14.
-Improvements to accessibility of EYFS outdoor area - 15.
-Installation of new car park for accessibility for disabled staff and visitors
+mpro oving the Physical Access Facilities already in Areas to develop 1.
+2. 3.
+4. 5.
+6. 7.
+8. 9. place Accessibility Ramps and portable ramps Disabled car parking spaces available close to entrance.
+Dropped kerbs either side of main vehicle entrance.
+Main entrance has wide doors for wheelchair access.
+Hearing loop installed in main entrance.
+2 Disabled toilets with handrails installed Ramps on EYFS, KS1 and KS2 entrance Rails and handles on all steps/ main entrance 1.
+2. 3.
+4. 5.
+Areas to develop Installation of pedestrian path at the boundary of the Shanklea site Hearing loop/speakers in main sports hall Signage to communicate to vulnerable groups regarding safeguarding and safety regulations and expectations Installation of new playground furniture for all children with medical needs Roofing of quadrangles for increased capacity of 30 hours childcare 12. in the curriculum Installation of double door handles for safeguarding reasons in EYFS and KS1 14.
+Installation and refurbishment of library and ICT suite Improvements to accessibility of EYFS outdoor area Installation of new car park for accessibility for disabled staff and visitors